 Nplate and Promacta are both approved to increase platelet counts in people with immune thrombocytopenia (ITP).
 With this condition, your immune system mistakenly starts attacking your platelets.
 ITP can cause you to bleed and bruise more easily than normal.

-These drugs are approved for use in adults with ITP that hasn’t improved with certain other treatments.
-These treatments include:
+These drugs are approved for use in adults with ITP that hasn’t improved after treatment with either:

 • corticosteroids (drugs used to lower the activity of your immune system),